liuyuekeng/webpack-dev-middleware/README.md

 fs.join = path.join; // no need to bind
 ```

+### handler

+Type: `Function`
+Default: `undefined`

+This function is a callback function that is invoked while each watch run finished, with err as first argument, compile stats as second argument

 ## API

 `webpack-dev-middleware` also provides convenience methods that can be use to